Category | IT Service Management

 This guide breaks down essential ITIL metrics and KPIs, showing how to measure service performance, track ITIL service quality, and drive continual improvement.
 It includes practical examples and a downloadable checklist for easy implementation.

 Before diving into the numbers, let’s clear up what ITIL performance measurement really means.
 In simple terms, it’s the practice of using measurable indicators, like speed, quality, and consistency, to evaluate how well IT services meet their intended goals.
-In fact, according to Axelos, organizations that use ITIL 4 and actively measure metrics report up to 25% improved SLA compliance and 20% better customer satisfaction, driving service excellence and real business results.
+In fact, according to PeopleCert, organizations that use ITIL 4 and actively measure metrics report up to 25% improved SLA compliance and 20% better customer satisfaction, driving service excellence and real business results.

 ITIL metrics help quantify everything from how quickly incidents are resolved to how satisfied customers feel after service delivery.
 But not all measurements are the same; there’s a difference between performance metrics and quality indicators: